 “I could barely raise my hand,” Byrd said.
 “But once I started to hear his voice, before he even came in the room, I was trying raise my arm up for him.
 I just associated that voice with the high-five.
 It eventually got to where I could give him a high-five.”

-After five weeks at University Hospital, Byrd was sent to Rusk Rehabilitation Center, where he spent 19 days.
+After five weeks at University Hospital, Byrd was sent to Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, where he spent 19 days.
 His kidneys recovered.
 He got back on his feet.
 Although his weight had dipped from 215 pounds to 165, Byrd would rectify that once he was off his mandatory low-potassium diet.

 “I asked him, ‘When you leave the hospital, what is the first thing you want to drink?’ ” Abou el ela recalled.
 “He said, ‘A dark chocolate milkshake.’
 I said, ‘The first one is on me.’ ”

 On Feb.
 28, Byrd returned to University Hospital for a checkup.
 Abou el ela met him at Essentials restaurant and bought him that milkshake.

 Later, Byrd was introduced to a few of the dozens of health-care professionals that helped rescue him from the brink of death.
 Caring for a patient on ECMO requires a team of nurses, perfusionists and respiratory therapists ready to react to emergencies at any hour.
 The meeting ended with a meaningful high-five between Byrd and Abou el ela.